The National DPP → Quality Metrics

 - Core Quality Measures Collaborative (ACO & PCMH / Primary Care Measures)

 - 2016 Core Set of Adult Health Care Quality Measures for Medicaid (Adult Core Set)

 - NCQA Wellness & Health Promotion (WHP) Performance Measures

 - NCQA PCMH Recognition Program

 - Patient-Centered Specialty Practice (PCSP) Recognition Program

 States could also consider establishing measures that promote screening for potentially high-risk individuals and referrals of these individuals to disease management or prevention-based programs.
 The CMS measures “Closing the Referral Loop: Receipt of Specialist Report” or “Preventive Care and Screening: Screening for Depression and Follow-Up Plan” provide examples of a measures that can be utilized to enhance the referral process for at-risk individuals.

 Development of a Prediabetes Quality Measure

 As mentioned above, the American Medical Association (AMA) convened a cross-specialty, multidisciplinary technical expert panel (TEP) in 2018 to identify and define new quality measures for prediabetes.
 The draft measures proposed by the TEP represent the first measures in the U.S. intended to assist in the prevention of type 2 diabetes.
-The proposed measures address screening for prediabetes, providing intervention for those with prediabetes, and follow-up testing for those with prediabetes.
+The proposed measures may address screening for prediabetes, providing intervention for those with prediabetes, follow-up testing for those with prediabetes, and/or outcomes.

 We will continue to update this site as more information becomes available.